brincolnar/Voltaire/README.md

 - used MongoDB and mongoose for database & handling it
 - register and login functionality
 - search functionality for 1 model
+- authentication (protecting routes)

 to be done:

-- authentication (protecting routes)
-- front-end consuming API
+- front-end consuming API (set up in a different project)